British Optical Association Museum

 In 1980 the BOA Museum was passed into the charge of the newly established College of Optometrists (of which the Company, together with the disbanded BOA, was a founding body).
 The Museum has maintained a close link with the Company ever since.
 Most of its curators, including the current one, have been Liverymen.

 One of the museum’s display rooms, the Sutcliffe Room, includes a corner dedicated to the WCSM and the museum’s archive includes a small but growing number of documents that complements the Company's own archival records at Guildhall Library.
 These include menu cards, photographs and certificates.
-Additional donations to the museum are welcome and prospective donors should please contact the curator in the first instance.
+Prospective donors of records and objects of interest should please contact the curator in the first instance.

 All Freemen and Liverymen, as well as the general public, are most welcome to visit the museum at the College in 42 Craven Street during weekday office hours, though strictly by prior appointment.
 Visiting Details here.
 Together with the BOA Museum, Apothecaries Hall is a member of the London Museums of Health and Medicine.